-Stage 4 reading - Characterisation
+Stage 4 reading - Analysing character

-Students learn to analyse texts to identify how characters are portrayed through their literal and inferred traits, behaviours and actions.
+Students will learn to analyse texts to identify how characters are portrayed through their literal and inferred traits, behaviours and actions.

-- EN4-1A: responds to and composes texts for understanding, interpretation, critical analysis, imaginative expression and pleasure.
+EN4-1A: responds to and composes texts for understanding, interpretation, critical analysis, imaginative expression and pleasure.

-- EN4-2A: effectively uses a widening range of processes, skills, strategies and knowledge for responding to and composing texts in different media and technologies.
+EN4-2A: effectively uses a widening range of processes, skills, strategies and knowledge for responding to and composing texts in different media and technologies.

 National Literacy Learning Progression

 - UnT9: draws inferences, synthesising clues and evidence across a text (comprehension); distils information from a number of texts according to task and purpose (e.g. uses graphic organisers) (comprehension); selects reading/viewing strategies appropriate to reading purpose (e.g.scans text for key phrase or close reading for learning (process)